Kevin G. Mierzwa

 Recipient of the Patent Buddy’s Top 2% Patent Prosecution award, Kevin has counseled high-profile and technically savvy companies to develop and maintain strong IP positions.
 Kevin also advises start-up companies on reaching the next levels of financing and investment through the creation of strong IP portfolios.
 Kevin is highly adept in managing his client’s global legal needs by leveraging Harness Dickey’s extensive network of proven international partners worldwide.

 Ip collaborative brainstorming sessions

-Carefully managing and protecting intellectual property resources should be an important goal from start-ups to Fortune 500 companies.
+Careful IP and patent management should be a goal for start-ups and Fortune 500 companies alike.
 Typical brainstorming is used in a product development scenario, but oftentimes development engineers and management do not fully explore less obvious ways to increase the value of the new product and intellectual capital.

 No one wants to leave valuable intellectual property rights on the table, which is why Kevin often engages in IP brainstorming sessions.
 An IP plan resulting from a brainstorming session can offer a valuable way for stakeholders to expand the portfolio to cover future products, as well as develop strategies to block others from using alternatives.